-Bullying is an issue that affects schools and individuals all over the world, whether it be physical, verbal, or emotional.
+Bullying is an issue that affects individuals all over the world, whether it be physical, verbal, or emotional.
 It’s an imbalance of power where the strong leverages their physical strength or popularity to inflict harm on their peers.
 In recent times, school bullying has been a topic that’s attracted much discussion worldwide.
 However, despite media scrutiny and growing awareness on the full extent of the issue, bullying culture is something that remains tolerated in today’s society – bystanders are often apathetic and victims commonly choose to stay quiet.

 Lean Lui, a 19-year-old photographer from Hong Kong, aims to cast a spotlight on the severity of the issue via her School Bullying photo series.
 “Being bullied in school is something that can happen to anyone,” she shares.
 “The subjects in my photos are meant to simply be symbolic.
 The bullies and victims could be you, maybe me, or anyone else.”

 Depicting empty classrooms and drab campus hallways, Lui’s photo series carries a sense of melancholy that’s amplified through her use of dark, subdued colors.
 Amidst the somber scenes, girls in school uniforms and eyes covered by white blindfolds populate the frames.
 Lui categorizes these blindfolded characters into two categories: passive bystanders and accomplices to the bullying.

 As such, the blindfolds are symbolic of two different concepts.

 “First, it represents self-deception.
 Some bystanders act like just because they don’t see it, they’re unaware of what’s happening.
 They might even see themselves as being kindhearted since they’re not directly participating in the bullying.
 But in reality, their cowardice and selfishness equally perpetuate the bullying culture.”